New York

 In 2023, New York enacted a law (NY SB 1042A) that makes it a crime to intentionally disseminate or publish a deepfake video or images that depict a person with "one or more intimate parts exposed or engaging in sexual conduct with another person, including an image created or altered by digitization, where such person may reasonably be identified."

-In 2024, as part of a broader budget law (NY AB 8808 & SB 8308), lawmakers enacted a right of action against non-consensual sexual deepfakes and a prohibition on political deepfakes without a disclaimer.
+In 2024, as part of a broader budget law (NY AB 8808/SB 8308), lawmakers enacted a right of action against non-consensual sexual deepfakes and a prohibition on political deepfakes without a disclaimer.
+Lawmakers further clarified the political deepfake law with additional legislation in 2024 (NY AB 10402/SB 9678) that clarified that a person who distributes or publishes deepfake political communication must have actual knowledge that it is materially deceptive and that penalties shall not apply for reporting that clearly acknowledges there are questions about the authenticity of the media.

 Legislative & Regulatory History